Muhammad Muhsin

 gesture to mark Nigeria ’s

-Independence Day, I wrote an article in which I extolled the country on October 1st, 2014.
+Independence Day, I wrote an article on October 1st, 2014, extolling the country.
 It was a rare piece, for I and many others have written

 several other articles decrying the decay in the country’s polity, insecurity,